RobertBlackwell01/frameworks_and_languages_module/technical_report.md

 app.use(cors())
 ```

-By defining the route handlers it allows me to ensure specific actions when receiving the post request.
-I also have told the application to use middleware which is critical for handling the data across multiple different applications which in this instance for the server and client side is crucial.
+I've utalized javas first class function to define route handlers and middleware for my express.js server.
+Middleware functions like the ones in my example are passed as paramentrs which enables json parsing and cors support.
+By using this feature of java script I have ensure that the code remains modular which allos for more efficent data handling which enhances matainability and scalability.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions